 If the Chief Executive Officer, Council for Private Higher Education, or the delegate of the Executive Officer makes recommendations in relation to a grievance that has been reviewed, the Dean of Academic Administration will ensure that the recommendations are addressed within twenty-eight (28) days.

 Respondents will also be provided with an explanation of the actions taken, the reasons(s) and the decision taken, in writing, if it is requested.

 In order to adequately inform students and intending students, the College’s Complaints and Grievance Procedures are published on the College website (http://www.eastern.edu.au).
 This is reviewed and updated annually, for the commencement of each academic year.

 All new appointments to the academic and administration staff of the College shall be formally inducted into all relevant aspects of College life.
 The College's complaints and grievance procedures and policies shall be included as an induction item in the process for inducting new academic staff and administration staff members.
 New appointees will be instructed in their operation and will be directed to the College website where a full copy of the procedure is maintained.

-In order to adequately inform the academic staff of the College, the College’s Grievance procedures shall be included in the College 'Academic Staff Handbook'.
-This handbook is published on the College's website (http://www.tabor.vic.edu.au) and will be reviewed and updated annually for the commencement of each academic year.
-Teaching staff shall also be required to attend a professional development day at the commencement of each semester to ensure that all academic procedural and policy matters are fully understood.
+In order to adequately inform the academic staff of the College, the College’s Grievance procedures shall be published on the College's Policy Portal (https://policy.eastern.edu.au) and will be reviewed and updated regularly .
+Teaching staff shall also be required to undertake online training each semester to ensure that all academic procedural and policy matters are fully understood.
 Policy and procedural matters shall also be included as agenda items at appropriate meetings convened by the College and conducted regularly during the semesters.